MicrosoftDocs/win32/desktop-src/VdsWmi/win32-defraganalysis.md

 Access type: Read-only
 </dt> </dl>

-Average size of the files on a volume—in bytes.
+Average size of the files on a volume in bytes.

 For more information about using **uint64** values in scripts, see [Scripting in WMI](https://msdn.microsoft.com/library/windows/desktop/aa393262).